Polymer/old-docs-site/docs/polymer/polymer.md

       <template>...</template>
       <script>
         (function() {
-          // Ran once.
+          // Run once.
 Private and static to the element. var foo_ = new Foo();

-          // Ran for every instance of the element that's created.
+          // Run for every instance of the element that's created.
-          Polymer('tag-name', {
+          Polymer({
             get foo() { return foo_; }
           });
         })();